clemsonciti/palmetto-benchmark/deepcam/README.md

 ## DeepCam

+Implementation of deepcam from mlperf's HPC benchmarks located at: https://github.com/mlcommons/hpc Results of this benchmark are located at: https://mlcommons.org/en/training-hpc-20/

+### Downloading the mlperf_deepcam container

-Once you have a docker image in the mlperf_hpc container registry, you can pull it onto Palmetto using apptainer.
+There is a public docker image in the mlperf_hpc container registry located at https://git.rcd.clemson.edu/palmetto/mlperf_hpc, you can pull it onto Palmetto using apptainer.

 First, login:
 ```bash